 Federal Benefits Programs

-Parents caring for children with special needs often find that two foundational government benefit programs offer essential financial assistance: Supplemental Security Income and Medicaid.
+Parents caring for children with special needs often find that two foundational government benefit programs—Supplemental Security Income and Medicaid—offer essential financial assistance.

 SSI

-Supplemental Security Income (SSI) is the first government benefit to help parents when caring for a child with a developmental disability.
-SSI provides monthly cash payments to eligible recipients, with qualifying criteria that change at age 18.
+Supplemental Security Income (SSI) is the first government benefit designed to help parents caring for a child with a developmental disability.
+SSI provides monthly cash payments to eligible recipients, and the qualifying criteria change at age 18.

 Apply for SSI through the Social Security Administration (SSA)